 - Relying on the applicant to complete a declaration of health and taking the assessment to panel without a medical report having been completed.
 If panel members consider the applicants to be suitable to foster, they could recommend approval on condition that a positive medical was forthcoming at some future date when the current measures have been relaxed.

-- Schedule 3 does not state who should complete a medical report so it may be possible for any medically trained person to review a declaration of health.
+- Schedule 3 (of the fostering regulations in England) does not state who should complete a medical report so it may be possible for any medically trained person to review a declaration of health.

 - Ask your medical adviser to review the applicant’s declaration of health (and any medical information obtained) and to issue their comments on this, albeit limited, information.

 - Assessing social workers assess the health of applicants to their best ability in the medical section, looking at applicants’ daily activity and lifestyle issues, which may impact on the carer’s health, alongside self-reported health information.

 - The assessing social workers observations are triangulated with references and other information gathered from third parties to provide a picture of the carer’s overall health needs which can then be addressed within the assessment and balanced with other factors.

 - In situations where there are particular concerns, especially those when assessing connected persons, it will be important to consider how the wider family will respond should the carer become unable to care for the foster child.

 Where further clarification is needed, the service could contact the Medical Advisor and or GP (where possible) to consult, or access the NHS website for further information.
 In exceptional circumstances, it may be possible to ask a GP or other health professional if they will complete the report from medical records without meeting and examining the applicant.

 - Does the information obtained for assessment and approval meet the requirement of Fostering Regulations?